kromonos/fedi-health/README.md

 ## What's The Purpose Here?

 We see issues from the same servers, over and over again.
-Since most blocklists only blocks based on personal grudges, this one is meant to create a safer space for people already struggling with mental disorders, like PTSD, major depression, borderline, who don't want to get involved in a bitch fight of other instances.
+Since most blocklists, which are led by demagogues, only blocks based on personal grudges, this one is meant to create a safer space for people already struggling with mental disorders, like PTSD, major depression, borderline, who don't want to get involved in a bitch fight of other instances.

 This is our best guess of the kinds of blocks you might need to keep the fedi safe.